Q: What is the scheme about?

 A: No. At the moment this scheme only covers the Silverstone area.

 A: The award that a campsite receives is based on inspection information gathered during the previous year.
-The inspections completed during 2014 will provide the information for the awards that will be on display next year.
+For example the inspections completed during 2019 will provide the information for the awards that will be on display in 2020.

 Q: I would like to make a complaint about a campsite.